srtager555/wrapping-letters-react/README.md

 - 2.3.1 Issue about incorrect props solved

-## News

-- Are you have a idea for the library?, share the idea in github(in issue section)

-- I working now in the demo page from the wrapping-letters
+- 2.3.2 I added "helps" in the Wl component, I'm talking about JSDocs

 ## How to use